juji-io/datalevin/doc/rules.md

 The previous implementation of rule clause evaluation algorithm inherited from Datascript uses a top-down evaluation strategy, which can be less efficient than a bottom-up strategy [4].
-More importantly, this implementation cannot take advantage of our cost based query optimizer, so its performance is far from competitive.
+For example, it is prone to run out of memory due to explosion of tuples from recursive rules.
+More importantly, this top-down method cannot take advantage of our cost based query optimizer.
 To address this deficiency, we developed a new rules evaluation engine using the latest research advances in bottom-up Datalog evaluation strategy, with some innovation of our own.

-In addition, we extended the rule syntax to support more powerful applications, e.g. to implement algorithm for machine learning, statistics, graph analytics, and so on, enabling in-database data analytics.
-Examples of such analytics include gradient descent (hence all types of regressions, SVM, etc.), K-means, page-rank, and so on.

-## Extensions

-The primary extension to the rule syntax is to allow aggregation functions, eg.
-`sum`, `count`, etc. to appear in the rule head.
-This extension allows free mixing of aggregations in recursions, thus increases the expressiveness of Datalevin rule language significantly.

-A special rule argument `:datalevin/last-iter` is introduced to indicate that only the results of the last iteration of recursion is needed, so that the recursive process can be optimized to avoid storing intermediate results.

 ## Rule Evaluation

-To support the extended rule syntax, a new rule evaluation strategy is implemented.
+The new rule engine uses a bottom-up Datalog evaluation strategy.

+### Semi-Naive Evaluation

+Our basic rule evaluation approach is Semi-Naive Evaluation [1] [2].
+The engine generate tuples from the rule sets until a fix-point is reached, i.e. when no new tuples are produced.

+### Seeded tuples

+Compared with a standalone SNE engine, Datalevin rule engine is part of the query engine, so it does not work off a blank slate, but instead enjoys a warm start of a set of already produced tuples from outer query clauses.
+These seed tuples are often produced more efficiently than SNE, as they benefit from indices and the cost based query optimizer.

 ### Pull-out of non-recursive rule clauses (new)